Transverse Rigidity of Shrinking Sasaki-Ricci Solitons: Abstract

 \section{Abstract}

-In this paper, we study some properties of Sasaki-Ricci soltions as the singularity models of Sasaki-Ricci flows.
-First, we establish some fundamental equations about the Sasaki-Ricci soltions which enable us to obtain the potential estimate and the positivity of the scalar curvature.
-Subsequently, two criteria about the transverse rigidity of Sasaki-Ricci soltions are given; and then, as an essential application, we prove that any Sasaki-Ricci soltion of low dimension with constant scalar curvature must be Sasaki-Einstein.
+In this paper, we study several properties of Sasaki-Ricci solitons as singularity models of the Sasaki-Ricci flow.
+First, we establish several fundamental equations for Sasaki-Ricci solitons, which enable us to derive potential estimates and prove the positivity of the scalar curvature.
+Then we present two criteria for the transverse rigidity of Sasaki-Ricci solitons.
+As essential applications, we prove that any low-dimensional Sasaki-Ricci soliton with constant scalar curvature must be Sasaki-Einstein, and that any Sasaki-Ricci soliton with harmonic Weyl tensor is a finite quotient of the sphere.

 \keywords{Sasaki-Ricci Flow, Sasaki-Ricci Soliton, Sasaki-Einstein Metric, Sasakian Metric of Constant Scalar Curvature, Rigidity.} \subjclass{Primary 53E50, 53C25; Secondary 53C12, 14E30.}